hizamkamis/Simple-Calculator-IOS-App-/README.md

 ==========================

 Description:

-A simple calculator app for IOS written in C#.
+A simple calculator IOS app written in C#.